ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 [IPFS Cluster](https://cluster.ipfs.io/) is the official tool to manage a cluster of nodes to replicate data.
 Like any distributed cluster, you will have the benefits of redundancy, load balancing, write permission management, etc. You will also have IPFS's deduplication of content.
 You can choose to connect your cluster to the rest of the IPFS network or run it privately.
 You can also invite outsiders to help replicate your data without them having write access thanks to the [collaborative mode](https://cluster.ipfs.io/documentation/collaborative/).

 #### Build a Content Delivery Network
-A [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) is a network of nodes storing content next to the users to ensure low latency, balance load and scale availability of content with its popularity.
-The IPFS network is a CDN by design, because each node will cache what they consume and serve them to its peers.
+A [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) is a network of nodes storing content next to the users to ensure low latency, balance load, and scale availability of content with its popularity.
+The IPFS network is a CDN by design because each node will cache what they consume and serve them to its peers.
 You can tailor it to your need by building your infrastructure on top of it, or run you [private IPFS network]( link here)

 #### Distributed package managers
 The [npm](https://www.npmjs.com/) package manager for Javascript is now mirrored on IPFS.
 By using the dedicated client [npm-on-ipfs](https://github.com/ipfs-shipyard/npm-on-ipfs) packages are fetched from IPFS and then distributed to other clients needing them.
-For example, a team working in the same building will fetch packages from each other, meaning less network traffic cost for the company.
-They no interruption of the workflow if they lost their Internet connexion (or if [a package is sudently unavailable on npm](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/) ), as the packages are available on their local network.
-They will also experience faster synchronisation thanks to fetching from local network and parallel downloads.
+For example, a team working in the same building will fetch packages from each other, meaning less network traffic costs for the company.
+They no interruption of the workflow if they lost their Internet connexion (or if [a package is suddenly unavailable on npm](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/) ), as the packages are available on their local network.
+They will also experience faster synchronization thanks to fetching from the local network and parallel downloads.

 #### Speed software containers distribution in your infrastructure
 [Netflix](https://www.netflix.com/) is on its way to use IPFS to synchronize its Docker containers worldwide.
 Since each node fetches them from the fastest peers they know, the whole synchronization is even faster than with a specialized solution.
 You can read more about Netflix use case [here](https://blog.ipfs.io/2020-02-14-improved-bitswap-for-container-distribution/).